HumlabLu/lucris-rs/README.md

 It is built using the `Gradio` chat bot framework (making it realtively easy to host it on HuggingFace).

+It uses the Ollama framework to run an LLM locally.

 Screenshot of the web interface.
 ![Schat bot screenshot](chatbot00.png?raw=true "Chat bot example")

+### Preparing the web app

+The web app reads the same lucris data produced by the `lucris-rs` scripts.
+The `lucris2dataset.py` and `hybrid.py` scripts read and prepare the data for the web app.
+They prepare a HayStack document store for hybrid (embeddings and BM25) retrieval.

+So the worktflow is as follows:
+ - run the scraper
+ - run `lucris-rs`´on its output
+ - run `lucris2dataset.py` to create a data set
+ - run `hybrid.py` to convert the data set to a data store
+ - run `app_lucris.py`